-This article provides you an explanation of the Fields in the Employee Import File: User Import File.
+- This Knowledge Base article provides an explanation of the Fields in the Employee Import File/User Import File in SAP SuccessFactors HCM Suite.

 - Header Row 1: System Keys - DO NOT make any changes to this row.
 This row includes the system keys used to organize your employee data.